-Sometimes, backup at a hypervisor level is not possible because of virtualization product limitations.
+Sometimes, backup at a hypervisor level is not possible because of virtualization product or Acronis Backup limitations.

-- VMware vSphere does not support snapshots of fault tolerant virtual machines, independent disks, and Raw Device Mapping (RDM) disks in physical compatibility mode. - Microsoft Hyper-V does not provide control over pass-through disks to a host system.
+- Agent for VMware cannot back up fault tolerant virtual machines. - Agent for VMware cannot back up Raw Device Mapping (RDM) disks in physical compatibility mode when the virtual machine is online. - Microsoft Hyper-V does not provide control over pass-through disks to a host system.
 As a result, the Microsoft Software Shadow Copy provider cannot provide Agent for Hyper-V with snapshots of pass-through disks.

 To overcome these limitations, use backup from inside a guest OS (p.
-39).
+38).
 Using this method, you can also:

-- Execute pre/post backup or pre/post data capture commands within the guest operating system. - Back up individual files and folders of a virtual machine. - Recover files to a virtual machine's file system. - Back up a guest system stored on a logical volume to be able to recover the machine to a different platform. - Use the backup and recovery options that are not effective for backup at a hypervisor level (p.
+- Execute pre/post backup or pre/post data capture commands within the guest operating system. - Back up individual files and folders of a virtual machine.

+- Recover files to a virtual machine's file system. - Back up a guest system stored on a logical volume to be able to recover the machine to a different platform. - Use the backup and recovery options that are not effective for backup at a hypervisor level (p.
 37).